stay up to date on plans announcements for club Drosselmeyer, 1941!

-It is an immersive, interactive show set in a nightclub in 1940 owned by Herr Drosselmeyer, inventor of Project Nutcracker.
-You can grab a drink, watch the floor shows, and listen (or dance!) to our live band, including arrangements of Nutcracker pieces in swing time.
-If you'd like to interact, you can speak with various characters throughout the club to figure out more about the story and help them out by solving puzzles and completing tasks.
+Club Drosselmeyer is an immersive, interactive show set in a 1941 nightclub.
+You can grab a drink, watch the floor shows, listen to our live 8 piece swing band and original swingtime Nutcracker arrangements and of course, dance the night away.
+If you'd like to interact, you can speak with various characters throughout the club to figure out more about the story and help them solve puzzles and completing tasks.

 Do I need to interact to enjoy the show?

 You're welcome to just enjoy the show, hanging out in a 1940's nightclub is pretty fun!
 If you want to solve some puzzles without interacting, perhaps team up with somebody who would rather interact than solve puzzles!
 You definitely will not be dragged out to interact in front of the full audience, all interactions are personal, like chatting with someone at a bar.